 Kampala, Uganda, seeking and end to persecution of lesbians, gays, bisexuals,

-transsexuals, transgender and intersex persons.
-Local Baha'i, Christian and
+transsexuals, transgender and intersex persons (LGBTI).
+Local Christian and

-leaders urged the government to arrest the protestors.
+leaders from an inter-faith organization urged the government to arrest the LGBTI protestors.

 |"Which side of history do you want to be on?"
 A sign at a California